niaz2016/yaqeenpay/EMAIL_VERIFICATION_IMPLEMENTATION.md

 ## Overview

-Users must now verify their email address before they can log in to YaqeenPay.
+Users must now verify their email address before they can log in to TechTorio.
 This prevents fake registrations and ensures valid contact information.

 ## How It Works